 Narrative Essay Example on Birthday Present

 It was an early morning.
-Car noises, hum of the small factory in the distance and screams of the children who lived nearby had not filled the street.
+Car noises, the hum of the small factory in the distance and screams of the children who lived nearby had not filled the street.
 The sun was still gentle and friendly.
-Its blazing rays did not make everyone look for a shade, but were simply coloring the white walls of the kitchen in soft yellow.
+Its blazing rays did not make everyone look for a shade but were coloring the white walls of the kitchen in soft yellow.
 My parents were standing in front of me and smiling.
-My dad was wearing a bright cap and my mom was holding my birthday present.
+My dad was wearing a bright cap, and my mom was holding my birthday present.
 That should have been a perfect birthday for a six-year-old child, but it was not.

-Now, after so many years, I understand how painfully I hurt the feelings of my parents whose only goal was to make me happy on that special day.
-We were not very rich and I know that perhaps they had to save for such an expensive present, but on that very morning, I did not care about all those things.
+Now, after so many years, I understand how painfully I hurt the feelings of my parents, whose only goal was to make me happy on that special day.
+We were not very rich, and perhaps they had to save for such an expensive present, but on that very morning, I did not care about all those things.
 When I saw the bicycle, I burst into tears.
 My parents were shocked.
-When they were looking at the present, they saw the best bicycle that was exhibited in the shop window of the nearest sports store.
-It was black with bright yellow stripes that were glittering in the morning sun.
-It did not look like a bicycle for a small kid – no cute animals, no butterflies, no cartoons.
-It was a bicycle that no professional cyclist would refuse as most of the children in my district thought.
+When they were looking at the present, they saw the best bicycle exhibited in the shop window of the nearest sports store.
+It was black with bright yellow stripes glittering in the morning sun.
+It did not look like a bicycle for a small kid – no cute animals, butterflies, or cartoons.
+It was a bicycle that no professional cyclist would refuse, as most of the children in my district thought.

-However, the thing I saw was completely different.
-It was Betsy’s sandal, bright yellow with a little shiny black cat pinned to the front.
-It was lying in the middle of our lawn.
-And Betsy was lying in the middle of the road.
+However, I saw something completely different.
+It was Betsy's sandal, bright yellow with a little shiny black cat pinned to the front.
+It was in the middle of our lawn, and Betsy was in the middle of the road.

-A couple of minutes ago I was watching her driving her bicycle in front of our window and her puppy, Sammy, who was running after her and barking very loudly.
-Maybe it was because of the noise that Sammy did that and she probably simply did not hear the car.
+A few minutes ago, I watched her driving her bicycle in front of our window and her puppy, Sammy, running after her and barking loudly.
+Maybe it was because of the noise that Sammy did that, and she probably did not hear the car.
 I did not think about it at that moment.
-I was just a small kid and I was paralyzed by the extremely loud screeches and squeals of the brakes and a piercing scream of Betsy’s mother that could make the hardest stone fall into pieces.
-I could not see Betsy now as she was surrounded by many people.
+I was just a small kid, and I was paralyzed by the extremely loud screeches and squeals of the brakes and a piercing scream from Betsy's mother that could make the hardest stone fall to pieces.
+I could not see Betsy now as many people surrounded her.
 Only her sandal was lying in the middle of our lawn.
 Yellow and black, like my new bicycle.

 Client's review